 Euthanasia is a term that comes from the Greek language and translated into English means “good death.”
 The most common method of euthanasia is via a lethal injection of a barbituate drug, but other methods may also produce a “good death.”
 There are many reasons for an owner to choose euthanasia and the decision to euthanize a horse is often a difficult and deeply personal for the owner.

 Burwash Equine Services is proud to announce the addition of Wellness Plans to our list of services!
-These greatly anticipated plans were designed with our clients’ needs in mind and we hope that you will find them helpful both in keeping your beloved horses healthy and saving yourself a bit of money as well.
+These greatly anticipated plans were designed with our clients’ needs in mind and we hope that you will find them helpful in keeping your beloved horses healthy.
 The concept behind these plans is that once you subscribe to a plan, your horse will receive an entire package of services over the course of the year.
 Clients have the option of purchasing the entire package up front or making monthly payments (please note that this is subject to approval).
 Our goal is to help ease the expenses that are encountered by many of our clients at certain times of the year, by spreading it out into smaller monthly payments.
 Considering the current economic conditions, we trust you will find this is a good option!

 Available wellness plans include The Mighty Comrade (pleasure horse plan), The Golden Oldie (senior horse plan), The Next Generation (mare and foal plan), and the Bronze, Silver and Gold Olympian plans (basic, intermediate and advanced athlete plans).
 Each package includes a specified set of services that will be provided over the course of a year – please contact the clinic for additional details!

 FEEDING WHEN HAY IS SHORT—WHAT ARE THE ALTERNATIVES?